|Premier League Management Record|

-After great success at Preston, he succeeded Walter Smith as manager at Goodison Park.
+After great success at Preston, he succeeded Walter Smith as manager at Everton in March 2002.
 He took over the side when they were above the relegation zone on goal difference, and he led them to 15th place, seven points above the drop zone, in the 2001/02 campaign.

-Moyes established the Toffees in the top seven of the Premier League from 2006/07 onwards and has led his side to UEFA Europa League qualification on three occasions.
+Moyes established the Toffees in the top seven of the Premier League from 2006/07 onwards and led the side to UEFA Europa League qualification on three occasions.
 His efforts have been rewarded with 10 Premier League Manager of the Month awards to date, including two in the 2012/13 season.